gnilk/testrunner/README.md

 <b>Note:</b> Passes are only reported IF you include it in the summary (`-S`).

 # Version history
+## v1.5.1
+- BUG: JSON reporting was not escaping strings properly leading to JSON was wrongly produced
 ## v1.5
 - Possible to specify report file -O <file>
 ## v1.4